 Step 6: Marketing and Sales Strategy

-A successful business plan requires a clear marketing & sales strategy to Use your business plan planner to outline:
+A successful business plan requires a clear marketing & sales strategy to Use your business-plan-planner to outline:

 Marketing Goals: Define your marketing objectives & how they align with your overall business.